agilepro/software-craftsmanship/docs/Protocols/cross-site-complications.md

 ## Setting

 We are making a lot more AngularJS client, and the client is doing a lot more integration directly in the browser.
 This means that the JS client is accessing multiple servers.
 This is a “cross-site-scripting” issue.
 What I want is single sign on:  I launch a JS application, when then goes to an authentication server to find out who the logged in user is, and the user does not need to log in specifically for this particular application.
 This way you can deploy dozens of little applications, and the user has a seamless experience.
 The very purpose of the identity server is to tell applications who you are.
-I realize that all such servers don’t play this role, but it is a reasonable and perfectly safe thing to do.
+I realize that all such servers don't play this role, but it is a reasonable and perfectly safe thing to do.

 ## Discussion